 West Virginia COVID-19 update

-DHHR has confirmed the death of an 81-year old female from Kanawha County.
+DHHR has confirmed the death of a 71-year old female from Kanawha County.

-Bill J. Crouch, DHHR Cabinet Secretary, says, “our deepest condolences are extended at this time of grief.”
+“As we announce another death and send our sympathy, we also are grateful for our healthcare workers and all on the front line who continue to battle COVID-19,” said Bill J. Crouch, DHHR Cabinet Secretary.

 Copyright 2020 WSAZ.
 All rights reserved.